kimsjjkjn/PBPK_Propranolol/README.md

 # Discussion
 ## Rat IV Model
-AAFE = ~1.3–1.5, Within 2× = 100% indicate that all major pharmacokinetic parameters (t½, CL, Vd, AUC) match with both the digitised and literature in vivo data.
-This indicates that the rat IV model constructed is reliable and well-performed.
+The rat IV model showed excellent performance, with an AAFE of ~1.3–1.5 and all major pharmacokinetic parameters (t½, CL, Vd, AUC) predicted within 2-fold of both digitised and literature in vivo data.
+This indicates that the constructed rat IV model is reliable and well-validated.

 ### How Close?
 - All four IV metrics are within 2-fold of both the digitised in-vivo values and the literature targets (see “Within 2x” = True across the board).